24 Flint Restaurants to Whet Your Appetite

 The Simmer Rooftop Lounge (also in the Flint Michigan hotel) is an open-air, seasonal rooftop bar that serves farm-to-table bites and crafted cocktails.

-Best Local Flint Restaurants for International Cuisine
+Best Restaurants for International Cuisine

 Italia Gardens

-Ever since, it has maintained its roots of authenticity and tradition, only using fresh ingredients in homemade recipes and preserving the same passion as founders Josephine and Albert Barone.
+Since then, it has maintained its roots of authenticity and tradition, only using fresh ingredients in homemade recipes and preserving the same passion as founders Josephine and Albert Barone.
 The restaurant is simply a wonderful place to enjoy good food and good company.

 Grill of India

-They use tandoori cooking techniques that originated in Northwest India, which is the birthplace of owner Mr. Manjit.
+This eatery uses tandoori cooking techniques that originated in Northwest India, which is the birthplace of owner Mr. Manjit.
 The restaurant menu features a buffet and vegetarian dishes.

 Xolo

-Best Coffee Shops & Cafes in Flint MI
+Best Coffee Shops & Cafes

 The Good Beans Cafe